 Transfer pricing documentation: H&M prepares transfer pricing documentation for its various inter-company transactions in order to meet the local transfer pricing documentation requirements of the countries in which the subsidiaries are located.

 Governance: The global tax function at H&M has sole responsibility for initiating and documenting policies and guidelines for specific tax matters in the group.
 This tax policy has been discussed and reviewed by the Auditing Committee and thereafter approved by the Board of Directors.
-The quality management system for direct taxation and transfer pricing of H&M Hennes & Mauritz GBC AB was assessed and registered by Intertek as confirming to the requirements of SS-EN ISO 9001:2015 certificate for the period June 2016 to June 2019. (certificate number 0050077-00)
+The quality management system for direct taxation and transfer pricing of H&M Hennes & Mauritz GBC AB was assessed and registered by DNV – business assurance, as confirming the requirements of SS-EN ISO 9001:2015 certificate for the period October 2022 to October 2025. (certificate number C534747)

 Tax risks and external advisors

 H&M pays its taxes at the appropriate times and provides any relevant information requested by the appropriate tax authority without delay in order to accurately establish the company’s tax liabilities.